 – The Partner authorises Slerp, as its agent, to enter into contracts with the Selected Carrier for and on behalf of the Partner.
 The Partner shall not seek to enter into any contracts with the Selected Carrier directly.

-– The Selected Carrier’s terms and conditions shall apply to any delivery or attempted delivery in respect of a Delivery Acceptance.
+– The Selected Carrier’s Service Level Agreements (SLA’s) and terms and conditions shall apply to any delivery or attempted delivery in respect of a Delivery Acceptance.
+Carriers SLA’s are available at request of the Partner.
 Slerp does not warrant the manner in which such deliveries are made and the Partner shall have no recourse to Slerp and shall ensure that the Customer has no recourse against Slerp in respect of the same.

 FEES & CHARGES

 – A Cancellation change (during the Initial Term or Renewal Term) reflects a termination of the Agreement and includes a Cancellation Fee.
 This is to recoup some of the set up, onboarding, maintenance and running costs associated with using the Platform.
 The Cancellation Fee is calculated based on the following formula and is the higher of:

 1. The remaining term on the contract in months (rounded up) multiplied by £50 multiplied by the number. of locations (the higher of count of locations as specified in the Partner Agreement, or count of locations at time of termination) + VAT; or.

 3. The termination of the contract will apply once payment is made using the payment details held on record.
 This will be automatically charged at point of Cancellation.

 Store Fees (if applicable)

 – This is a monthly payment for each published Store (location) that has access to Slerp Partner App.
 The store count is based on the number of Stores on the last day of the subscription month, irrespective of numbers of days published.
 For example, if a Store is published on the 15th of a month, it will be counted for a full month of payment.
 Store Fees are not dependent on the number of processed transactions.